Towel API¶

 The individual resources are described by a hash containing two values (as do most objects returned by the API):

-• __str__: A string containing the ‘name’ of the object, whatever that would be (it’s the return value of the __str__ method for Django models, and the lowercased class name of the model registered with the resource).
+__uri__: The URI of the particular object__str__: A string containing the ‘name’ of the object, whatever that would be (it’s the return value of the__str__method for Django models, and the lowercased class name of the model registered with the resource).

-In the list of resources, a particular __str__ value will exist several times if a model is exposed through more than one resource; __uri__ values will always be unique.
+several times if a model is exposed through more than one resource;

-Listing endpoints
+Listing endpoints¶

 All API endpoints currently support GET, HEAD and OPTIONS requests.